Close

 Application Locations

-Applications accepted at Swedish consulates, VFS Global visa centers, or online through the Swedish Migration Agency portal.
-Major processing centers operate in New York, Los Angeles, and Washington D.C. for U.S. applicants.
+Applications are accepted through VFS Global visa centers in many countries, or at Swedish embassies or consulates-general in others.
+Online applications for work permits and student residence permits are processed through the Swedish Migration Agency portal.
+Major VFS Global processing centers operate in New York, Los Angeles, and Washington D.C. for U.S. applicants.

 Essential Documents